PagerTree/pt4-docusaurus/blog/system-monitoring-7-best-apm-tools.md

 <figure>![SolarWinds Logo](<.gitbook/assets/SW (1).jpg>)<figcaption><p>SolarWinds Logo</p></figcaption></figure>

 [SolarWinds](https://www.solarwinds.com/apmsuite) APM tool, AppOptics, delivers effective and efficient application performance monitoring for the needs of any business, small or large.
-They boast their cost-effective scaling to match the growth of your businesses.&#x20;
+They boast their cost-effective scaling to match the growth of your businesses.

 AppOptics offers full-stack visibility into your application as well as an auto-instrumenting application service, allowing you to quickly diagnose issues within your environment.
 They present data in a simple, easy-to-understand way that allows you to find issues quickly and dig deeper into them with more detailed views.
 AppOptics boasts integrations into multiple oncall software, allowing you to be notified of any issues 24/7.